Rem-Py/Eros-Legal/README.md

     The automatic removal of data has certain limitations that we cannot fix or avoid.
     Limitations include, but aren't limited to, downtime of the bot due to maintenance or technical issues at our hosting provider or Discord Inc.

-    In such events can you request manual removal through email under the above mentioned conditions.
+    In such events can you request manual removal through the support server under the above mentioned conditions.